oboehmer/dnac-template-as-code/deployment/README.md

 # Deployment Directory

-The YAML files in this directory control the deployment of a DNAC template on one or more devices.
+The YAML files in this directory control the deployment of a Cisco DNAC template on one or more devices.

 The files have the following structure (check the commented example below):